Hello, I'm Ellen and I'm the founder of Brave Collective.

 I also understand the crucial importance of a support network throughout one of the hardest things you'll ever come face-to-face with and the difference it makes to connect with someone who has been through it and truly gets it.
 I've gained friends for life through this very means; friends that I've shared and faced more hardships with in a year than I have with some friends I've known my whole life.

-I want to show the world what cancer in your 20's and 30's really looks like, breakdown the common misconception that you're ever 'too young' for cancer, provide a platform for young adults to share their story and support each other and sell some kickass rock-inspired merch along the way to raise vital funds for three cancer charities.
+I want to show the world what cancer in your 20's and 30's really looks like, breakdown the common misconception that you're ever 'too young' for cancer, provide a platform through our social channels for young adults to share their story and support each other and sell some kickass rock-inspired merch along the way to raise vital funds for three cancer charities.

 And for me personally, I'm still trying to adjust to life after cancer.
 It's been one hell of ride.